• Home

 Hasn't AI replaced writers and editors?

 Probably just the ones who weren't very good in the first place.
 Seriously, AI is bringing powerful, high-quality research and writing tools to a variety of communication tasks.
 ChatGPT is a superb copywriter, but it's still going to need the help of a good editor for the forseeable future: its research is stuck in 2021, it's easily fooled by fake news and fake sources, it has no sense of ethics, and it can't troubleshoot a customer service problem, much less calm down the customer.
-We think 60 Minutes had it about right: AI can write 1 million short stories before Hemingway can finish one ... but would you really want to miss out on the Hemingway story?
+We think 60 Minutes had it about right: AI can write

 How do Editorial Dynamics Resource Guides work?

 Editorial Dynamics Resource Guides provide original overviews of niche industry sectors and showcase Editorial Dynamics' services in content development, research, copywriting, marketing and publishing.
 It's a unique, cost-efficient channel for content marketing that allows you to deliver value to readers and showcase your expertise, all in a small, versatile package with unlimited distribution modalities.
-Sponsor a guide!
-Use it with your logo on the cover as a value-added handout, download or fulfillment piece.
-Or help shape the content, serving as a featured expert or resource.
-We have more guides in the works to fit the industries we study and the market needs we see—but we can also do a custom project built around your marketing objectives and content needs.
-Click on the image below to check out our new Investor Resource Guide.

 Can I send you my copy in an email?